cms-opendata-workshop/workshop-lesson-pileup-correction/_episodes/03_applying_corrections.md

 ```

-Now the actual scaling is done.
-Add to line 166.
+Add the scaling to line 166.

 ```py
 for variable in variables: